LorekeeperZinnia/DexSerializer/README.md

 	- Vector3int16 (used in TerrainRegion)
 - have lz4 compress function
 - have a clipboard function that sets to `application/x-roblox-studio` (for reference, copy something in studio and use clipboard viewer to see how its saved)

+## Suggested Improvements
+Here are some sugggestions for those interested in maintaining this script:
+- Support the newer roblox types such as Content, SecurityCapabilities, etc
+	- Would also be nice if you can work with executor devs to make sure their `gethiddenprop` function supports all value types that can be serialized.
+	- If you are interested in reversing the new types, I have attached a script called `unlz4.lua` that you can modify to decompress the lz4 chunks in a binary format file so you can take a look at how studio saves certain types.
+- Use buffer
+- Use ReflectionService for API dumps

+## Known Issues
+- Axes property doesn't save properly in XML due to a typo in the tag
+- XML may not work with the full API dump since I had scripted it before switching over to full API dump.
+I had used to make special handlers for BinaryString and other hidden properties.
+- Color3uint8 in binary was just an assumption (A color type that has R G B as integers from 0-255) since gethiddenprop did not support that value type.
+If you run into issues, simply add BasePart.Color3uint8 to the `propFilter` table.

 ## Community Server
 If you would like to find more information, or talk to others interested in this script, you may join the server:<br>https://discord.gg/jnXFq2VBgU<br>